 Raise one arm and bend it behind your head.

-Use the hand of your other arm to gently press the elbow down until you feel the strain.
+Use the hand of your other arm to gently press the elbow back until you feel the strain.

 Hold for 20-30 seconds and then switch arms.